-When setting up a pedalboard, it’s important to test various stages and listen for signal degradation.
-Start with the pedal you plan on having first in your rig and test the sound of the pedal in both on and off positions.
+When setting up a pedalboard, it's important to test various stages and listen for signal degradation.
+Start with the pedal you plan on having first in your rig and test the pedal's sound in both on and off positions.
 Then add the second pedal, repeating the process.
 Follow that pedal with the third and so on.

 If the signal happens to really degrade after a pedal, we have an issue that will be prevalent in each pedal after the problem pedal.
 We can either remove this pedal from the system or add a buffer after the pedal.

-Experiment to see how many pedal you can string together and in what order.
+Experiment to see how many pedals you can string together and in what order.
 If the signal really starts suffering, you likely have too many pedals.

 Once set up, practice with the positioning of the pedals.
 Is it comfortable and playable?
 If not, then you may have too many pedals.

 Sorry, again, for not giving a straight answer like “you can only have 4 true bypass pedals” or “8 buffered bypass pedals is the maximum number you can have without your signal dropping off”.
-Things are just not that simple and I’d rather arm you with pragmatic knowledge that out-of-a-hat numbers.
+Things are just not that simple, and I'd rather arm you with pragmatic knowledge than out-of-a-hat numbers.

 Tips To Get More Pedals On Your Board